stormpath/stormpath-framework-spec/login.md

 The form MUST:

-* Require an email address / username AND password.
+* Require a login (email address or username) AND password.

 * Render provider login buttons, if provider account stores are mapped to the specified Stormpath application.